dmchandrasinghe/CKA/note.md

 External entities are granted access to internal cluster services via ingress resources.
 Ingress controllers are load balancers that enable it.

-For the Exam , you should know how to create and configure Ingress Understand Ingress Controllers
+For the Exam, you should know how to create and configure Ingress Understand Ingress Controllers

 Kubernetes Ingress
 Kubernetes Ingress Controller